 Seiko Kinetic Black Dial Watch (SKA781)

 Other notable exterior features include a fixed bezel and a pull/push crown.
 The stainless-steel case comes in with a diameter of 40mm.
 The black dial also uses traditional Arabic numeral hour markers.
-There is an additional feature in the form of a date display that is located visibly on the 3 o’clock position.
-We would also like to point out that the build of the Seiko Kinetic SKA781 provides it with a decent 100-meter water resistance rating.
+There is an additional feature in the form of a date display located visibly on the 3 o’clock position.
+We would also like to point out that the Seiko Kinetic SKA781 provides it with a decent 100-meter water resistance rating.

 Seiko SUN065 Special Edition PADI Kinetic GMT Diver Watch

-Feature-rich and comes with a robust dive watch build, the Seiko SUN065 is one of the most versatile kinetic watches on our list.
-The stunning blue and silver aesthetic land its marine-themed specialty from the get-go and it achieves top marks in this category, as well.
+Feature-rich and coming with a robust dive watch build, the Seiko SUN065 is one of the most versatile kinetic watches on our list.
+The stunning blue and silver aesthetic land its marine-themed specialty from the get-go, achieving top marks in this category.
 The Seiko PADI Kinetic is also equipped with GMT functionalities which means it can display another time zone – handy for when you travel around a lot.

 The Seiko PADI is powered by the Caliber 5M85 kinetic quartz movement and analog dial display.
-Once fully charged, you can expect it to pack enough power to last for 6 months.
-You can also check how much juice is left by pressing the push-button crown on the upper right corner (2 o’clock) of the case.
+Once fully charged, you can expect it to pack enough power to last for six months.
+You can also check how much juice is left by pressing the push-button crown on the case’s upper right corner (2 o’clock).
 Speaking of the case, the PADI features a 47.5mm stainless steel case making it quite large.
 The build of this timepiece also gives it excellent 200-meter water resistance.

 Seiko Kinetic Blue Watch (SRN047P1)

 The Seiko Kinetic SRN047P1 is as sleek as they come.
-It features a ‘sports car-like’ vibe to it with its stunning velvet blue dial and unique day and date display.
+It features a ‘sportscar-like” vibe with its stunning velvet blue dial and unique day and date display.
 It comes with a 42mm diameter stainless steel case and fold-over release clasp bracelet.
-The strikingly designed dial is well-protected within a Hardlex crystal glass window which is known for its high resistance to scratches.
+The strikingly designed dial is well-protected within a Hardlex crystal glass window, known for its high resistance to scratches.
 The watch also offers a decent 100 meters of water resistance.